marian-nmt/marian-dev/doc/graph.md

 *Figure 4 Graph layout of modified Example 1 with loss function*

-The optimiser is to adjust the variables to fit the data.
+The purpose of the optimiser is to adjust the variables to fit the data.
 In Marian, there are three built-in optimiser classes: `Sgd`, `Adagrad` and `Adam`.
 `Sgd` is an optimiser based on [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
 For each iteration, it updates the parameter `w` according to the rule of `w = w - learning_rate * gradient`.
 `Adagrad` implements [Adagrad algorithm](https://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf), an optimiser with parameter-specific learning rates, which are adapted relative to how frequently a parameter gets updated during training.
-`Adam` is based on [Adam algorithm](https://arxiv.org/abs/1412.6980), a stochastic gradient descent method that is based on the adaptive estimation of first-order and second-order moments.
+`Adam` is an implementation of the [Adam algorithm](https://arxiv.org/abs/1412.6980), a stochastic gradient descent method that is based on an adaptive estimation of first-order and second-order moments. .
 We use `Optimizer<>` to set up an optimiser with the learning rate:

 ```cpp